rhee1998/DSA_BaekjoonOJ/Graphs/README.md

 * Compatible with *directional graphs* containing negative-valued edges $\rightarrow$ *negative cycle detection*

 #### **Algorithm**
-1. Initialize minimum distance array
+1. Initialize minimum distance array with a sufficiently large number `INF`
 2. For each *edge* starting from `s` to `e`, update *minimum distance* for `e`
 3. Iterate $V$ times
 4. If *minimum distance array* is updated in the last iteration, *negative cycle* exists